Xilillusion/Minecraft-BE-Totem-Maker/README.md

 Click the download button to download a `.mcpack` file for easy import into Minecraft.

 ## Advantages
-- **It is a web** Just run the Python server and open your browser.
+- **It is a website:** Just run the Python server and open your browser.
 - **User-friendly:** Intuitive interface with a simple cropping tool.
 - **Brainless:** Is your image in .png format?
 Does it have a size of 1 by 1?
 It does not matter.